8 Tips for Helping Your Brakes Last Longer

 Use a Plastic Cereal Container as a Trash Can

 No one wants to ride around town surrounded by garbage.
 A cheap and easy solution is to set a plastic cereal container on the floor in front of the passenger seat.
 This is just the right size to hold a decent amount of trash without taking up valuable space.
-Line it with a plastic grocery store bag, and keep a few spares at the bottom of the container for easy replacement when it’s time to empty the trash
+Line it with a plastic grocery store bag, and keep a few spares at the bottom of the container for easy replacement when its time to empty the trash

 Open Your Key Ring with a Staple Remover